Zeigren/zeigren.github.io/_posts/2017-10-30-PS3-Downgrading-Getting-Started.md

 ### All The Clips

-As you know the Clip Edition supports every clip, at least every clip I know of.
+As you know the FlashcatUSB Clip Adapters and the Clip Edition support every clip, at least every clip I know of.
 It also lets you use some of the clips in ways they were not designed.

 But which clip is right for you?

 #### E3 Flasher Clip / E3 Flasher NOR Clip Suit / E3 Clip Suit / E3 Flasher E3 NOR Flash Clip Cable

 ![E3CLIP](/assets/img/E3CLIP.jpg){:class="img-responsive"}
 You can use it for both **NORs** and **NANDs** on the Clip Edition.

 The E3 clip is relatively cheap and easy to come by.
 It has a pretty long cable and depending on the version of the clip you get you might not need to trim it in any way, you'll have to trim it for use with a NAND though.

 You do have to twist the cable around to actually use it, and since it is such a long thin cable the wires in the cable are smaller than some of the other clips.
 So it might not be as good as some of the other clips.